 - Calculator

 - Bound field logbook

 - Waterproof pen and/or permanent marker

-- Necessary field forms/paperwork (various)
+- Field forms, if applicable, for the task(s) being performed

-- Electronic data entry device (Panasonic Toughbook/Toughpad rugged tablet PC [Toughbook/Toughpad], or similar)
+- Field computer

 - Camera

 4. Field Reporting and Documentation

 Documentation of observations, activities and data acquired in the field shall provide information on the acquisition of samples and provide a permanent record of field activities.
 The observations and data shall be recorded using one or more of the following: